iGaming14 min readMay 2026By · Banking Lead

 US-facingBlocked (UIGEA)BlockedBlocked

 Anjouan is cheapest and fastest but carries the heaviest reputation discount — some EMIs and acquirers refuse Anjouan-licensed clients outright.
 Read more in our Anjouan gaming licence banking guide.
 Curaçao's November 2023 reform replaced its old master-sublicence regime with direct LOK (Landsverordening op de Kansspelen) licences, raising standards and giving the jurisdiction a slow credibility upgrade — see Curaçao gaming licence banking and Malta MGA vs Curaçao.
-Nevis sits in the middle: not the cheapest, not the most reputable, but with the asset-protection statute that the others lack.
+Nevis sits in the middle on cost and reputation, but is alone in offering a coherent end-to-end in-jurisdiction stack with the asset-protection statute layered on top.
 For a full survey, see our iGaming licence comparison.

 Tax, economic substance, and FATCA